7 Health Benefits of Coconut Water, the Hydrating Beverage to Drink Every Day

 Can I make coconut water at home?
 Or do I *have* to buy it?

 One of the many beauties of coconut water is how ridiculously easy it is to make it at home.
 All you need is a coconut (duh), a sharp knife, and a straw.
-Poon recommends creating a small opening using your knife at the weak point on the underside of the coconut to pop it open.
+Poon recommends carefully creating a small opening using your knife at the weak point on the underside of the coconut to pop it open.
 Then, just stick in a reusable straw, sip, and enjoy.

 "Most of the coconuts available in America are imported from the Asian countries of Vietnam, Indonesia, Sri Lanka, and Thailand," says Poon.
-"You can find these coconuts at some marketplaces and on some delivery services."
+You can find these coconuts at many grocery stores and marketplaces.

 How to incorporate coconut water into your daily routine